xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

-# A delay production example
+# A birth-death example with delay degradation

 ## Model definition